ashishfeb13/alphafold-pdb_mmcif_download-on-hpc/README.md

    - Modify the script according to the destination directory where files will be downloaded (`/path/to-download-pdb_mmcif-data/`).

 2. **Script Execution**:
-   - Submit the script to Slurm using `sbatch script.sh` (replace `script.sh` with your actual script filename).
+   - Submit the script to Slurm using `sbatch script.s` (replace `script.sh` with your actual script filename).

 3. **Monitoring**:
    - Check the logs (`Job_%A_%a.out` and `Job_%A_%a.err`) for download progress and errors.